snaury/copper/PROTOCOL.md

 | code | int32_t | a 32-bit error code |
 | message | ... | the rest of payload is an optional error message |

-After receiving RESET endpoints SHOULD stop sending further data on the stream and schedule a frame with FIN flag set (unless such frame has already been sent).
+After receiving RESET endpoints SHOULD stop sending further data on the stream and SHOULD schedule a frame with FIN flag set (unless such frame has already been sent).
+Sending any more data after receiving RESET is pointless, the remote is likely to discard it.

+Sending RESET without a FIN flag closes the read side of the connection and instructs the remote to fail pending write calls with the specified error code.
+Read calls on the other side SHOULD NOT be affected.

-Sending RESET with a FIN flag is akin to forceful stream termination: no further data will be sent, all incoming data will be discarded.
-Additional effect of RESET with FIN flag set is it ensures read calls on the other side will return an error related to the specified error code.
+Sending RESET with a FIN flag is akin to forceful stream termination: no further data will be sent, all incoming data will be discarded, and instructs the remote to fail both read and write calls with the specified error code.

 A special error code ESTREAMCLOSED is used when stream is closed normally.
-When error needs to be returned from a read call as a result of a RESET frame such error should be converted to an equivalent of a EOF.
+When error needs to be returned from a read call as a result of a RESET frame with this error code it SHOULD be converted to an equivalent of a EOF.

 ## WINDOW frames